On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 The Ride of the Rohirrim

 'Doom drove them on.
+Darkness took them, horse and horseman;

-Hoofbeats afar sank into silence:
+Hoofbeats afar sank into silence: so the songs tell us.'

 ''So the songs tell us.''
 These lines of this poem were made long after the War of the Ring was over and already one gets the impression that the events are already sinking into the realm of lore and myth, to fireside stories and long Beowulf-style poems sung by minstrels in other Golden Halls, recalling the fading memories of the 'Ride of King Thoeden the Old to the Battle of the Pelennor Fields', even as they recalled in earlier ages the 'Ride of Eorl the Young to the Battle of the Field of Celebrant'.
 It is this rich sense of history that makes Middle-Earth such a believable world.
 Tolkien never intended Middle-Earth to be set in a parallel universe or on another planet.
 The events of The Lord of the Rings happened in this world, in a 'imaginative space' created by the lore-wise Professor, and the book itself is written in such a way that can make you believe that once upon a time, an old king named Theoden, a simple lord of plains and vales and horses, led his Riders to the aid of the great City of a highly advanced civilization founded by the survivors of the kingdom of Atlantis, and did deeds of song that were eventually written down (along with many other great tales) in a Red Book by three Hobbits, a copy of which was eventually translated by John Ronald Ruel Tolkien for the enjoyment and uplifting of those dwelling here and now in the Age of Men.
 For the Rohirrin are Men like ourselves, fallible, mortal and forgetful, but they are brave and courageous and steadfast in keeping their oaths, which is far better then many of us can say of ourselves in this current age.
 Yes, Elves are awesome, Hobbits are delightful and Ents are flat-out-amazing, but in the end, we the readers are 'Mortal Men doomed to die' and Tolkien presents to us a vision of our own race magnified and exalted, winning honor and glory in spite of mortality and death, in spite of the fact they lived in a pre-Christian age, long before the Incarnation of Eru, not knowing what lay in store for them after they'd left their fallen bodies upon the fields of Gondor.
 But that did not stop them from doing the deeds at hand. ''Doom drove them on.
 Darkness took them...''
 Yet still they rode on, on to the 'Sea-King's city in the South-Kingdom: foe-beleaguered, fire-encircled' dying far from home and hearth and the green pastures of their fair land.
-No men display greater love then those who lay down their lives for their friends.
+No men display greater love then those wholay down their lives for their friends.
 King Theoden and his Riders did so, and their rewards will truly be great.

 Theoden the Renowned; Lord of the Rohirrim

 'Forth rode the King, fear behind him; fate before him.
+Fealty kept he; oaths he had taken; all fulfilled them.'
+'Red fell the dew in Rammas Echor'